 Hint: if you want to pull a note back into PS Suite, simply insert the Ocean custom form as you would normally for that patient, click the generated 3 or 4 digit number and update it to the Ocean reference you want to import -- within a few seconds the note and any demographic changes will be downloaded and applied automatically.

 Finally, how do you reduce the number of times this happens?

 It depends on why you are getting orphaned notes.
 If the leading cause is early-sending of web questionnaires, you can either act on the completion notification and download the note then, or extend the expiry date on the invitation to more than 100 days.
-If the leading cause is testing, that ought to settle down after a while.
-Finally, if the leading cause is staff miskeys -- i.e. removing the custom form or reentering the Ocean reference on the tablet after the patient is complete -- a recap on training might be appropriate.
+If the leading cause is testing, the warnings ought to settle down after a while.
+Finally, if the leading cause is staff miskeys -- i.e. removing the custom form or re-entering the Ocean reference on the tablet after the patient is complete -- a recap on training might be appropriate.